floresloyd/crewmates/README.md

 - [✔️] **A previously created crewmate can be deleted from the crewmate list**
 - [✔️] **Each crewmate has a direct, unique link to an info page about them**

-The following **optional** features are implemented:

-- [❌] A crewmate can be given a category upon creation which restricts their attributes
-- [❌] The site displays summary statistics about a user's crew on their crew page
-- [❌] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list

 The following **additional** features are implemented:

 - [✔️] Utilized Bootstrap CSS for Dynamic Sizing